-The above review was not the only paper to downplay the allusions to Irish Nationalism, with the Northern Whig choosing to overlook the relevance of the epigraphs to contemporary politics and instead recognise the merits of The Conquered purely as a historical novel:

-the employment of excerpts from Irish verse writers of Nationalist and Sinn Fein sympathies suggest it is meant to illustrate the Gael's undying love of liberty, and his oppression by stronger races.
+The above review was not the only paper to downplay the allusions to Irish epigraphs to contemporary politics and instead recognise the merits of The the employment of excerpts from Irish verse writers of Nationalist and Sinn Fein sympathies suggest it is meant to illustrate the Gael's undying love of liberty, and his oppression by stronger races.
 Few readers, however, will trouble themselves very much about the symbolic significance of a story which is quite a good specimen of its class (NLS Acc.
 8503/1).